FONDAZIONE

 AAA

-AATs are personalized therapeutic interventions for each patient, aimed at treating physical, neuro- and psychomotor, sensory, mental, cognitive, emotional, affective, and relational disorders.
 They work in synergy with traditional medical therapies and are prescribed by a physician.
-Equine rehabilitation is an AAT that involves the horse.
+Equine rehabilitation is a form of Animal-Assisted Therapy involving the horse.